Shiny-head Standing Moths

 (NCBI-index: 1.869483)

-The Triple-barred Argent (Argyresthia trifasciata) is a very small moth and it is noticeable when flying slowly against a dark background.
+The Triple-barred Argent (Argyresthia trifasciata) is a tiny moth, and it is noticeable when flying slowly against a dark background.
 The head is white and the thorax is golden.
 On the forewing, three narrow white cross bands can be seen on the gold-colored forewing.
-The flight period is in one generation from May to June and the wingspan is 7-10mm.
-Host plant: Juniper, Cypress, and Cedar.
+The flight period spans one generation, from May to June, and the wingspan ranges from 7 to 10 mm.
+Host plant: Juniper, Cypress, Cedar.
 Dutch name: Cipresmineermot.
 Frisian name:

 Flying period: